Disciplinary regulations (students)

 9.12 Where a penalty is appropriate, the Investigator may impose the following:

-9.13 If the Investigator believes that the student should be subject to precautionary action during the remainder of the disciplinary process, he/she shall make such a recommendation to the University Secretary/nominee and the provisions of Section 8 shall apply.
+9.13 If the Investigator believes that the student should be subject to precautionary action during the remainder of the disciplinary process, they shall make such a recommendation to the University Secretary or designate and the provisions of Section 8 shall apply.

 9.14 The student will be notified in writing of the Investigator’s decision within 5 working days of the interview.